 Sea Kayaking

-Exploring the coast north of Stonehaven
+Exploring the coast south of Stonehaven

 On many occasions close encounters with seals and the dolphins that patrol the coast.
-Sea kayaking also gives the opportunity to get a unique view of Dunnottar Castle.

 If weather conditions are especially poor, the harbour is generally still sheltered enough to provide a safe area for practising rolls, deep water rescues, Eskimo rescues and paddling strokes.